Lucien98/prover/experiment/tches2025_1/README.md

 ```

 We can know that `g2Reg[3]` is $d^2$, `g3Reg[1]` is $b^3$, `g2Reg[0]` is $a^2$, `g2Reg[1]` is $b^2$, `g3Reg[0]` is $a^3$.
+Therefore we can express these variables as follows.

 <!-- \[
 	\begin{align*}